diarmuidw/PythonBook/Chapter1.md

 Hello World
 ```

 In this chapter, we have seen how to run Python code using different methods.
-It is important to choose the method that suits our needs and preferences.# [Chapter 1: Python Basics](chapter1_0.1.md)
+It is important to choose the method that suits our needs and preferences.

 # Basic Syntax